Group fairness in dynamic refugee assignment: Introduction

 \subsection{Our contributions}

+In this paper, we address the needs of policy makers and refugee resettlement organizations by presenting the first rigorous study of group fairness in the dynamic refugee assignment problem.
+The contributions of this paper are three-fold.
+First, we present a flexible framework to incorporate group fairness.
+Second, we develop algorithms with theoretically and empirically good performance.
+Third, we perform a comprehensive empirical evaluation of the trade-offs between global optimization and group fairness in refugee assignment.
+These contributions demonstrate that principled assignment algorithms can equip policy makers with practical tools for achieving group fairness with low cost to global optimization.

+\paragraph{Our framework. } Achieving the goal of incorporating group fairness into an algorithm for the dynamic refugee assignment problem is not a straightforward task.
+First, there is a large and ever-growing number of ways in which a policy maker may describe the fairness (or lack thereof) of an assignment of refugees to locations (see Section~\ref{ssec:rel_work}).
+Second, it is not clear how to extend fairness rules that are specified for static assignments to settings where refugees arrive and are assigned sequentially.
+To be practically useful to policy makers, any framework to measure group fairness in dynamic refugee resettlement must be \emph{flexible} (seamlessly adapting to different fairness rules) and \emph{simple} (not requiring the policy maker to reason about the intricacies of the dynamic arrivals of refugees); see discussion in Section \ref{sec:practical-implications}.

-In this paper, we introduce such a framework for incorporating group fairness into the dynamic refugee assignment problem (Section~\ref{ssec:group_fairness}).
+In this paper, we introduce such a framework for incorporating group fairness into the dynamic refugee assignment problem (Section~\ref{ssec:formal_model}).
 Our framework does not require policy makers to define a notion of fairness that explicitly accounts for the stochastic arrival process of refugees.
-Instead, our framework only requires policy makers to specify an ex-post feasible fairness rule that, in turn, generates a \emph{minimum requirement} on the average employment probability for each group.
+Instead, our framework only requires policy makers to specify an ex-post feasible fairness rule that, in turn, generates an ex-post \emph{minimum requirement} on the average employment probability for each group.
 By only requiring the fairness rule to be defined when all refugee arrivals are known upfront, our framework is easy to understand by practitioners and thus desirable from an adoptability standpoint.
-At the same time, the minimum requirement can be generated using a variety of simple and interpretable definitions of group fairness from the literature, e.g., minmax, randomized, proportionally optimized within group.
-All together, our framework provides policy makers with a concrete way to evaluate whether a particular deployed algorithm achieves the specified fairness criteria (Section~\ref{ssec:model_objectives}).
+At the same time, the minimum requirement can be generated using a variety of simple and interpretable definitions of group fairness from the literature, e.g., Random, Proportionally Optimized within groups and MaxMin.
+All together, our framework provides policy makers with a concrete way to evaluate whether a particular deployed algorithm achieves the specified fairness criteria (Section~\ref{ssec:model_objectives}); see further discussion regarding practical implications in Section~\ref{sec:practical-implications}.